The Best 20 Gauge Ammo for Home Defense, Whitetail, and Upland Game

 Federal's 2-3/4" game loads have slightly less recoil than their other offerings, including Vital-Shok, Power-Shok, Hevi-Shot, and even Top Gun.
 These game loads have also proven themselves to be a great option for sporting clays.
 The Ammo.com team had a great afternoon exploding clay pigeons with them.

 The only downside to these game loads is that they are loaded with lead shot, which is prohibited in some areas.
-Federal does offer steel game loads if you need them, you can't beat the traditional #7-1/2 shot load's price tag.
+Federal does offer steel game loads if you need them.
+You can't beat the price tag of the traditional #7-1/2 shot load.

 There are a ton of great options out there for 20 Gauge ammo.
-Hopefully we’ve given you a good idea of what’s available and where to start your search.
+I’ve given you a good idea of what’s available and where to start your search.

-Anyone going after larger game birds might be interested in Remington Premier TSS, whereas anyone looking for a low-recoil self-defense option should check out the Winchester Defender line.
+Anyone going after larger game birds should test out Remington Premier TSS.
+Anyone looking for a low-recoil self-defense option should check out the Winchester Defender line.
 Budget-wise, it’s hard to beat good old Winchester Super-X in either birdshot or buckshot.

 There are other great options out there that we haven’t covered here.
 Be sure to check out our full range of 20 Gauge ammo to see if there’s something else that might be better suited to your specific needs.